openstack/security-doc/security-guide/source/shared-file-systems/network-and-security-models.rst

 * **share servers mode**
 * **no share servers mode**

-The configuration option in the :file:`manila.conf` file that set the share servers mode or no share servers mode is the ``driver_handles_share_servers`` option, that defines the driver mode for share storage life cycle management:
+The configuration option in the ``manila.conf`` file that set the share servers mode or no share servers mode is the ``driver_handles_share_servers`` option, that defines the driver mode for share storage life cycle management: